rushirb2001/hybrid-flow/README.md

 Copyright (c) 2025 Rushir Bhavsar.
 All Rights Reserved.

 This software is proprietary and confidential.
 Unauthorized copying, distribution, modification, or use of this software, via any medium, is strictly prohibited.

-## Acknowledgments

-Built with modern Python best practices and production-grade tooling for reliable data ingestion at scale.